DavidT3/DAXA/paper/paper.md

     index: 1
   - name: Department of Physics and Astronomy, University of Sussex, Brighton, UK
     index: 2
-date: 14 March 2024
+date: 20 March 2024
 bibliography: paper.bib
 ---

 # Summary
 We introduce a new, open-source, Python module for the acquisition and processing of archival data from multiple X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as [Daxa]{.smallcaps}).
-The aim of [Daxa]{.smallcaps} is to provide a consistent, easy-to-use, Python interface with the disparate X-ray telescope data archives, and their processing packages.
+The aim of [Daxa]{.smallcaps} is to provide a consistent, easy-to-use, Python interface to the disparate X-ray telescope data archives, and their processing packages.
 We provide this interface for the majority of X-ray telescopes launched within the last 30 years.
 This module will enable much greater access to X-ray data for non-specialists, while preserving low-level control of processing for X-ray experts.
-The package is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous studies of large samples of X-ray emitting objects.
+The package is useful for identifying relevant observations of a single object of interest, but it excels at creating and managing multi-mission datasets for serendipitous or targeted studies of large samples of X-ray emitting objects.
 Once relevant observations are identified, the raw data can be downloaded (and optionally processed) through [Daxa]{.smallcaps}, or pre-processed event lists, images, and exposure maps can be downloaded if they are available.
-As we may enter an 'X-ray desert', with no new missions coming online, within the next decade, archival data is going to take on an even greater importance than it already has, and easy access to those archives will be vital to the continuation of X-ray astronomy.
+As we may enter an 'X-ray desert', with no new X-ray missions coming online, during the next decade, archival data is going to take on an even greater importance than it already has, and enhanced access to those archives will be vital to the continuation of X-ray astronomy.

 # Statement of need